-Arguably the best swimming spot in town, Bains des Paquis is on the edge of the Geneva Bay built along the gyrone that protects it.
-It offers a great view of the old town as well as the Jet d’Eau, with pebbles, wooden docks, and boulders for sunbathing and a well priced restaurant.
+Arguably the best swimming spot in town, Bains des Paquis is on the edge of Geneva Bay built along the gyrone that protects it.
+It offers a great view of the old town as well as the Jet d’Eau, with pebbles, wooden docks, and boulders for sunbathing and a well-priced restaurant.

-It was first built in 1872, with the baths for male and female segregated back then.
+It was first built in 1872, with the baths for males and females segregated back then.
 My tour guide told me that they had built it from old fortification remnants.
 The water in Lake Geneva is clearer than expected, graced by swans who seem unafraid of humans.
 Don’t miss the lighthouse at the back that was added in 1894.

 Admission fee: CHF 2 adults, CHF 1 kids

 Opening times and other costs can be found here

 Place du Bourg de Four

 Geneva’s oldest square and a former marketplace, Place du Bourg de Four is in the heart of the old town and a little smaller than expected.
 It encompasses the medieval charm with a fountain, flowers in carts, and colourful houses.
 There are several outdoor restaurant seating as well.

 The oldest college in Geneva, Calvin College was founded in 1559 by John Calvin, the father of Calvinism (a branch of Protestant Christianity).
 It is built atop a small hill near the old fortification in Geneva.